 “Great project, and good to know the cars live on.” – Peter Wright

-The two “Detroit Lions” would seemingly collect warehouse dust somewhere in America up until 2018 when GM ultimately decided that it was time to part ways with these cars.
-Both were first consigned at the Barrett-Jackson Scottsdale Auction in January.
+The two ‘Detroit Lions’ sat as part of the GM Heritage Collection for about three decades when General Motors ultimately decided that it was time to part ways with these cars.
+Both were first consigned at the Barrett-Jackson Scottsdale Auction in January of 2018.

-“G.H.” (anonymity requested), the buyer of the first car (the benchmark) on the Scottsdale auction block, (chassis #048 / VIN VF3741R76E5100048) found the story on the website and has since graciously accepted to share information about his 205 T16.
-It would seem that the Peugeot is missing some upgrades normally found in the Clubman / PTS package: a mystery that the Shrine is currently hard at work solving.
-The new owner nonetheless happily plans on enjoying the car with occasional drives up the scenic American west coast.
+“G.H.” (anonymity requested), the buyer of the first car across the Scottsdale auction block, chassis #048 / VIN VF3741R76E5100048 (benchmark car), found the story on this website and has since graciously accepted to share information about his 205 T16.
+It would seem that the Peugeot was seemingly missing some upgrades normally found in the Clubman / PTS package: a mystery that the Shrine went hard at work solving.
+The owner has since restored the car to perfect running condition – a labour of love taking about a year.
+With luck, you may occasionally see this stunning homologation special drive up and down the scenic American west coast.

 (C) Article by Jay Auger – website owner & author